In this Trading Strategy:

 My friend hesitates. ,,Not yet," he admits. ,,But it will happen.
 NFT *is* real art.
 Like, there is no reason why NFT art should *not* get to the same level as physical art.
 No reason at all."

 There is not.
-But as some of us know, having good odds is not the same thing as having the win your pocket.
+But as some of us know, having good odds is not yet the same as having the win in your pocket.

 On the NFT trading strategies